WPChill/imageseo-wordpress/readme.txt

 * Support and Updates

-= ImageSEO Web Application =
+= Image SEO Web Application =

-For the people willing to go in depth about the ImageSEO our web application provide you a complete audit about your images SEO Strategy :
+For the people willing to go in depth about the Image SEO our web application provide you a complete audit about your images SEO Strategy :

 * Image Sitemap;
 * Image Size and Responsive;